selsamman/redux-reactions/README.md

 * A function that returns a new value for that part of the state
 * Any selectors that components or actions may need to reference state

-Redactions provides a master reducer that calls out to your reaction when it needs a new value for a part of the state that was effected by an action.
+Reactions provides a master reducer that calls out to your reaction when it needs a new value for a part of the state that was effected by an action.
 This means not having to create a hierarchy of reducers.
 Finally these reactions can be grouped and connected to a component with two simple calls.
 As a further benefit the reactions can be 'mapped' to a particular part of the state graph so they can be ignorant of the application as whole and independent of whether they are used once or multiple times in the applicaiton.

 ## Usage